About Winter Wildlands Alliance

-Formed in 2000, WWA grew out of the recognition that skiers, snowshoers, snowboarders, winter mountaineers and other backcountry adventurers needed a collective voice advocating on issues that impact the winter backcountry.
-Our work is equally focused on places as on the experiences these places provide, and equally at home in the backcountry as the halls of Congress.
+Formed in 2000, Winter Wildlands Alliance grew out of the recognition that skiers, snowshoers, snowboarders, winter mountaineers and other backcountry adventurers needed a collective voice advocating on issues that impact the winter backcountry.
+Our work is equally focused on places as on the experiences these places provide; we pursue it in our local backcountry, at the offices and headquarters of our public land managers, and in the halls of Congress.
 The landscape of winter recreation has changed radically since we started—with more people than ever seeking the backcountry experience— and our work is more relevant now than ever.

-• Created groundbreaking resources such as the Winter Recreation on Western National Forest Lands report and the Winter Trails and Backcountry Use Economic Impact Analysis for the Teton Region.
+- WWA has created groundbreaking land management resources such as the Winter Recreation on Western National Forest Lands Report and the Winter Trails and Backcountry Use Economic Impact Analysis for the Teton Region

 To be a part of our work and help us add to our list of successes, become a Winter Wildlands Alliance member today.